stanleywxc/okta-hydra-oauth2/README.md

 The following setup will use my existing postgres database, which is in 'postgres-net' network If you don't have postgres database setup, you can create one with the command below and use 'hydra-net' as its network.
 I will use mine so I will join the 'hydra-net'

+Create the database for hydra.
+Skip this step, if you have your own postgres database
 ```
-Skip this step, if you have your own postgres database

 docker run --network hydra-net \
   --name hydra-postgres \
   -e POSTGRES_USER=hydra \